hahnlab/CAFE5/README.md

 ```
 ((((cat:68.710507,horse:68.710507):4.566782,cow:73.277289):20.722711,(((((chimp:4.444172,human:4.444172):6.682678,orang:11.126850):2.285855,gibbon:13.412706):7.211527,(macaque:4.567240,baboon:4.567240):16.056992):16.060702,marmoset:36.684935):57.315065):38.738021,(rat:36.302445,mouse:36.302445):96.435575);
 ```
-To get a list of commands just call CAFE with no arguments:
+To get a list of commands just call CAFE with the -h or --help arguments:

-    $ cafexp
+    $ cafexp -h

 To estimate lambda with no among family rate variation issue the command: